RETURN TO HOME PAGE

 Three essay tests will constitute 3/6 of the grade.
 (Tests will consist of 5 out of 6 relatively short essays.)

 Two 5-7 page research papers will constitute 2/6 of the grade.
-(Deadlines for papers will be strictly enforced.
+(By “research” I mean you will have to read at least two recent articles or parts of books about your subject in addition to some material by the original author himself.
+Deadlines for papers will be strictly enforced.
 You will have an option to rewrite.)

 Quizzes on the readings will constitute the other 1/6 of the grade.
-(Quizzes will consist of two simple questions on the assigned reading.
+(Quizzes will consist of one simple question on the assigned reading.
 You are allowed 4 “no shows” or “wrongs” without penalty.
 The other quizzes will be computed on the basis of 100, so, for example, if you got 20% wrong, you’d get an 80 which is a B- in my book.)

 Final grade will be determined by adding up your six scores/grades and then dividing by six.
 I will also consider improvement on test scores and participation in class.
 Such consideration usually consists in bumping up folks who are right on the borderline to the higher grade.